 in 2011.
 Schwalb also founded the Youth Poetry Slam League.

-imagine a more amazing place.
+was a James A. Michener Fellow.
 She graduated from Oberlin College

-in 2011 with a B.A. in creative writing.
-While at Oberlin she worked
+with a B.A. in creative writing.
+While there, she worked as a writing

-as a writing tutor at the Oberlin Writing Center and taught poetry
+tutor at the Oberlin Writing Center and taught poetry at Langston

-at Langston Middle School.
-She is also a graduate of the Clarion
+Middle School.
+She is also a graduate of the Clarion West Writers'

 and The Susquehanna Review, and she is the winner of the